 There comes a moment during every long bus charter — sometime after you board your motorcoach, fresh and full of energy, and before you actually pull into your destination hours later — when it hits you like a ton of bricks: You’re hungry.
 Or, you’re tired.
 Or, you need desperately to use the facilities.
 Or, you’re bored.
 You get the idea.
 You’re only human, after all, and we humans need to eat, sleep and “freshen up” regularly.
 And while boredom probably never killed anyone, who among us doesn’t like to be entertained?

-The good news, according to travel experts, is that you don’t have to forego your creature comforts just because you’re riding a bus.
+The good news is that you don’t have to forego your creature comforts just because you’re riding a bus.
 You simply have to choose your charter company wisely and plan ahead.
-Once you have booked a bus with all the latest personal and technological amenities, do what smart travelers do: Pack a few provisions to guarantee a comfortable and relaxing ride, so you will arrive rested and refreshed at the other end.
+Once you have booked a bus with all the latest personal and technological amenities, do what smart travelers do: Pack a few provisions so you will arrive rested and refreshed at the other end.
 When packing, keep in mind that you probably won’t have access to any luggage you stow until you arrive at your destination.
 So pack a carry-on bag or tote to keep your essentials close at hand.

-Even if you plan to stop along the way for meals, you’ll still want to pack a few snack items for the long ride – especially if you’re traveling with kids.
+Even if you plan meal stops along the way, you’ll still want to pack a few snacks for the long ride, especially if you’re traveling with kids.

 Let’s start with what not to pack:

 - Food that can go bad.
 Avoid milk, anything prepared with mayonnaise, and highly perishable foods.

 - Messy food.
 Powdered donuts, watermelon, and barbecued chicken are best on a picnic, not on a bus.